matthew-s-nelson/job_scheduler/README.md

 3. In the project's main directory (`job_scheduler`), run `make` to compile the .cpp files into the `job_scheduler` exectuable.
 4. Run `./job_scheduler` to run the project.
 5. Run `make clean` to clean up the compiled files.

+## Run Tests
+1. In the project's main direcotry (`job_scheduler`), run `make test` to compile the .cpp files to run the tests.
+   - The tests run using Google Test which Homebrew can install using `brew install googletest`.
+2. Run `./test_runner` to run the tests.
+3. Run `make clean` to clean up the compiled files.